top of page

 I need specialty care.
 How do I apply to the program?

-You cannot apply directly to our program, but you can ask your provider to send a referral to PCPA and we will contact you for screening.
-If you don't have a primary care provider, you can find a community clinic here.
+You cannot apply directly to our program; you must be referred by a primary care provider.
+If you do not have a primary care provider, you can find a community clinic here.

 FAQs